HOW DOES THE MEDIATION PROCESS WORK?

 COUNTY COURT MEDIATION

-Mr. Rochen is certified in all sixty-seven (67) counties in Florida; he is capable of mediating almost any type of formal lawsuit pending in the Florida county court system and routinely conducts both virtual and in-person mediations throughout all sixty-seven (67) counties.
+Mr. Rochen is certified in all sixty-seven (67) counties in Florida; he is capable of mediating almost any type of formal lawsuit pending in the Florida county court system and routinely conducts mediations throughout all sixty-seven (67) counties.

 FAMILY COURT MEDIATION